 Head Gear: Gecko helmets are used on both lifeboats and on the quad bikes.
 The set used on the main lifeboat have a built in headphone and microphone, for use through the onboard intercom system.
 The intercom provides communication between the whole crew and is also linked into the radio and megaphone.

-Thermals: Each crewman has a different preference over the thermals they wear.
-In the cold of winter, fleece woolly bear suits are worn underneath the dry suit to offer an extra layer of warmth.
+Thermals: Crewmembers are provided with Hammond thermal underlayers to be worn underneath the dry suit to offer an extra layer of warmth.
 Neoprene gloves are worn to keep the hands warm and a hat and thick pair of socks are never far away.